- “Shire” shall mean the Shire of Merredin, being the owner of the Cummins Theatre and adjacent Tivoli room, bar, kitchen.

 The Cummins theatre is a smoke free venue.
 Smoking is prohibited in all areas of the Venue and its surrounding grounds, including the Tivoli Gardens.
 Smoking is not permitted within 5m of any entry/exit points of the Venue.

 25 CAMERAS AND OTHER RECORDING DEVICES

-No camera, video recorder, tape recorder, bioscope or projecting lantern shall be used within the venue or flashlight photograph taken without the consent of the Theatre Manager.
+No camera, video recorder, tape recorder, bioscope or projecting lantern shall be used within the venue or flashlight photograph taken without the consent of Theatre Management.

 26 DISORDERLY BEHAVIOUR

-No unseemly dress, obscene or insulting language or disorderly behaviour or damage to property shall be permitted in any part of the building or its grounds and the Shire reserves the right through the Theatre Manager to refuse admission to any person.
+No unseemly dress, obscene or insulting language or disorderly behaviour or damage to property shall be permitted in any part of the building or its grounds and the Shire reserves the right through Theatre Management to refuse admission to any person.

-Neither the Shire, nor its Theatre Manager will be held liable for any loss or damage from theft to goods belonging to the hirer or to servants or agents of the hirer.
+Neither the Shire, nor Theatre Management will be held liable for any loss or damage from theft to goods belonging to the hirer or to servants or agents of the hirer.

 28 GOOD ORDER

 The hirer shall be responsible for the maintenance and preservation of good order in the Venue and its approaches throughout the duration of the hiring.